Rockz1152/blackndsky/pages/s-mode.md

 Try these steps first

-- Disable secure boot in BIOS
+- Disable secure boot in the BIOS
 - Boot and check if S mode is enabled
-- After S mode is disabled, re-enable secure boot in BIOS
+- After S mode is disabled, re-enable secure boot in the BIOS

 If S mode is still enabled, continue with the following steps